 Andrew is currently the head of the CCCM unit in the United Nations High Commissioner for Refugees, using his design background to support displaced communities.
 Since graduating from the University of Oregon’s M.Arch program, Andrew has applied the environmentally and socially conscious nature of the A&AA school to work in the field.
 He has been been involved with the Global Camp Coordination and Camp management team since 2012 and has worked on emergencies in the Central African Republic, Turkey and Iraq.

-Karen M’Closkey is an Associate Professor of Landscape Architecture at Penn State University and co-founder of the award-winning, multi-faceted design and research firm, PEG office of landscape + architecture.
+Karen M’Closkey is an Associate Professor of Landscape Architecture at University of Pennsylvania and co-founder of the award-winning, multi-faceted design and research firm, PEG office of landscape + architecture.
 Her design studios often “explore techniques for working with repetition, ornamentation and surface modulation as a means to produce new forms of topography.”
 She is the co-author of the forthcoming book, Dynamic Patterns: Visualizing Landscapes in Digital Age, where patterns in contemporary designed landscapes are discussed.

 As a landscape architect and urban designer, Alan Waxman’s work aims to create resilient communities and health equity through ecosocial design.
 Involved in a variety of public projects, his current studio Urban Rhythms employs participatory engagement and local collaboration to study urban patterns through intervention (in dance, events, and the environment).
 Waxman’s work is primarily focused in locations of elevated health risk and violence like Brownsville, Brooklyn.

-on assisting those displaced by natural disasters in vulnerable communities around the globe.
+Alex Miller has devoted his career to promoting resilience through design.
+Miller’s work focuses on assisting those displaced by natural disasters in vulnerable communities around the globe.
 Since graduating from the University of Oregon with a B.Arch in 2009, Miller’s disaster relief work has taken him to Haiti, Nicaragua, and the Philippines.
 He has spent time with organizations such as Wonder Grass, developing bamboo housing for people in India.
 Last year, Miller received his MA in Development and Emergency Practice from Oxford Brookes University in the UK.
 Following graduation, Miller spent the summer researching housing programs in Nepal, Haiti, and Lebanon with a grant from the USAID Settlement and Shelter Office.
 Most recently, he found work with the nongovernmental organization Catholic Relief Services responding to the refugee crisis in Bulgaria.

 Senior Instructor and research assistant at Oregon State University, James Cassidy focuses on soil physics and organic agriculture.
 His research encompasses soil education, organic food production and composting while teaching courses such as Sustainable Ecosystems and Principles of Soil Science.
 After a career as a musician, Cassidy earned a Bachelors of Fisheries Science (B.F.Sc) and an MS in Crop and Soil Science.
 Cassidy also guides the OSU Organic Growers Club at Oregon State University with the mission to promote organic farming, community involvement, the reality of ecosystem sustenance, and to expose agricultural science students to hands-on farming from planting to harvesting.